Csanád Szegedi: Political career

-He became a member of Jobbik, the country's biggest far-right political force early in the party's history.
+Szegedi became a member of Jobbik, the country's biggest far-right political force early in the party's history.
 In 2006 he became vice-president of the party.
 In 2007, he was a founding member of the Hungarian Guard, which was banned in 2009, at which time Szegedi joined the Jobbik party.
 Between 2005 and 2009 he was the leader of the party in Borsod-Abaúj-Zemplén county.
 From 2009 to 2014 he served in the European Parliament in Brussels.

 His political views have often been described as consisting of anti-EU, anti-Roma, and anti-Semitic characteristics by different press outlets.
 He outlined them in a book, I Believe in Hungary’s Resurrection.
 As an active Member of the European Parliament he openly advocated leaving the European Union and establishing a "new Turanian alliance" with Central Asian states as a supporter of Hungarian Turanism.
 Szegedi paid from the European Parliament budget three men – Előd Novák, Balázs Molnár and Roland Kürk – who according to Tamás Polgár, better known as Tomcat, were members of the editorial board of the kuruc.info, a racist website associated with Jobbik.
 All three received their salaries as "local assistants" to the member of parliament.
 Szegedi has also propagated the use of the Old Hungarian script.